yurinek/terraform_google_cloud/README.md

 # preview
 $ terraform plan

-#If everything looks correct and you are ready to build the infrastructure, apply the template in Terraform:
+# if everything looks correct and you are ready to build the infrastructure, apply the template
 $ terraform apply

 $ terraform output ip